joubbi/check_scalance_fault/README.md

 * loopd error
 * Standby observer error

-If there are more than one fault, the script will output __"More than one error on device!"__.
+If there are more than one fault, the script will output "More than one error on device!".

 ## USAGE
-Add as a check in any Nagios compatible product with proper variables The script expects either two variables for SNMPv2c or six variables for SNMPv3.
+Add the script as a check in any Nagios compatible product with proper variables.

+The script expects either two variables for __SNMPv2c__ or six variables for __SNMPv3__.

+The variables are documented in the script.

 ## Version history